True Santas: Thanking veterans for their service in Foxboro

-Foxboro residents Jim DeVellis, 56, and Lynda Walsh, 61, have been running the Friends of Foxboro Veterans program for 10 years now.
+Vellis and Lynda Walsh have been running the Friends of Foxboro Veterans program for 10 years now.

-Every year, starting in mid-October, DeVellis and Walsh put together gift packages that are delivered to Foxboro veterans and their families by members of the community around Thanksgiving.
+Every year, starting in mid-October, DeVellis, 56, and Walsh, 61, put together gift packages that are delivered to Foxboro veterans and their families by members of the community around Thanksgiving.

 The inspiration for the program, according to DeVellis, came from a similar initiative started by the neighboring Mansfield High School football team, also a decade ago.